vrslev/auto-typing-final/README.md

 Basically, this, but handles different operations (like usage of `nonlocal`, augmented assignments: `+=`, etc) as well.

 - Keeps mypy happy.
-- Ignores global variables to avoid confusion with the type aliases like `Fruit = Apple | Banana`.
-- Ignores class variables: it is common to use `typing.ClassVar` instead of `typing.Final`.
 - Adds global import if it's not imported yet (`import typing`/`from typing import Final`).
 - Inspects one file at a time.
+- Is careful with global variables: adds Final only for uppercase variables, ignores variable that are referenced in `global` statement inside functions in current file, and avoids removing Final when it already was set.
+- Ignores class variables: it is common to use `typing.ClassVar` instead of `typing.Final`.

 ## How To Use